-Purchasing Services harness, where appropriate, the benefits of collaborative Public Sector contracts such as those arranged nationally via University National Working Parties and the Office of Government Commerce (OGC).
+Procurement harness, where appropriate, the benefits of collaborative Public Sector contracts such as those arranged nationally via University National Working Parties and the Cabinet Office.
 The University is also an active member of the Southern Universities Purchasing Consortia (SUPC) one of the major H.E.
 Sector consortia.

-The University of Bath Purchasing Services Team (PST) members each have a distinct area of responsibility and are charged with developing supplier relationships in those areas (category/portfolio management), effectively “key account managing” buyer side.
-This encompasses and extends to the significant amount of University buying which is still done via local contracts and agreements, which are still usually tendered to ensure fair competition and providing evidence of Value for Money.
+The University of Bath Procurement Team members each have a distinct area of responsibility and are charged with developing supplier relationships in those areas (category management), effectively “key account managing” the buyer side.
+This encompasses and extends to the significant amount of University buying which is still done via local contracts and agreements, which are still frequently tendered to ensure fair competition and providing evidence of Value for Money.

 Trading with the University of Bath

 All initial enquiries regarding opportunities to supply goods or provide services to the University should be addressed to the relevant Procurement Contracts Manager or the Head of Procurement or by emailing firstname.lastname@example.org